25G SFP28 transceivers: Quo Vadis?

 Figure 2.
 Upgrade Path Comparison between 10G – 40G and 25G – 100G

 25G Ethernet is the perfect path towards 100G and beyond.
-The key reason for that is 25G SFP28 helps to achieve 2.5 times increase in speed, in the same size shell as 10G SFP+ (thus same front panel space on the switches), and uses the same cabling infrastructure as 1G/10G networks operators have now.
-The good news doesn’t even end there: 25G SFP28 is backwards compatible with 10G SFP+ ports, is future proof solution towards 100G (100G consist of 4 parallel 25G channels) and uses the same power levels as predecessor 10G SFP+ modules.
+The key reason for that is 25G SFP28 helps to achieve a 2.5 times increase in speed, in the same size shell as 10G SFP+ (thus same front panel space on the switches), and uses the same cabling infrastructure as 1G/10G networks operators have now.
+The good news doesn’t even end there: 25G SFP28 is backward compatible with 10G SFP+ ports, is a future-proof solution towards 100G (100G consists of 4 parallel 25G channels), and uses the same power levels as predecessor 10G SFP+ modules.

-Important aspect to mention is that 25G data rate is the maximum data rate which we can achieve on 1 lane with NRZ modulation (by flashing light on and off).
+An important aspect to mention is that a 25G data rate is the maximum data rate that we can achieve on 1 lane with NRZ modulation (by flashing light on and off).
 All the higher data rates 100G-200G-400G-800G are delivered either by adding more parallel transmission lanes or by changing modulation PAM4 (Pulse Amplitude Modulation) or by doing both at the same time.
-The main players for the 25G Ethernet are existing well-known vendors such as Cisco, Huawei, Juniper, Nokia/Alcatel, HP, Intel, Mellanox and Dell.
+The main players for the 25G Ethernet are existing well-known vendors such as Cisco, Huawei, Juniper, Nokia/Alcatel, HP, Intel, Mellanox, and Dell.

 25G SFP28 in 5G Mobile Fronthaul

-People with crystal ball in the mobile industry see massive growth and investments towards 5G Mobile Networks from Year 2020 to Year 2025.
-Key things 5G promise to bring are higher bandwidth, lower latency and higher reliability.
-With help of these 3 things 5G Networks would actually make the infrastructure in place to help re-shape traditional industries (and potentially make new ones we even can’t imagine) so that one day we would wake up in a completely new reality.
+People with a crystal ball in the mobile industry see massive growth and investments towards 5G Mobile Networks from 2020 to 2025.
+Key things 5G promises to bring are higher bandwidth, lower latency, and higher reliability.
+With the help of these 3 things, 5G Networks would actually make the infrastructure in place to help reshape traditional industries (and potentially make new ones we can’t even imagine) so that one day we would wake up in a completely new reality.
 For example, in the world where Transportation industry has vehicle-to-vehicle (V2V), vehicle-to-infrastructure (V2I) Intelligent Transport Systems, driverless cars, connected drones, Health industry has robotic surgery using VR, AR, Marketing/Sales use Virtual Reality (VR) and Augmented Reality (AR), we live in Smart cities and our businesses run using indus-trial automation and robotics and to make picture more complete we could add on top of that Artificial Intelligence (AI).

-From a technical standpoint 5G uses much higher radio frequency bands (mmWave), Massive MIMO and Beamforming technologies which require bringing Remote Radio Unit (RRU) closer to the end users and therefore much denser RRU distribution.
-Additionally, enhanced Common Public Radio Interface (eC-PRI) is introduced and 5G sets new speed requirements for Baseband to the Antenna connection which are at 24.33 Gbps (CPRI Option 10) and this is where 25G SFP28 comes into play.
-25G SFP28 optical transceivers will be among one of many building blocks for the 5G Mobile Fronthaul to help to interconnect BBU with RRU.
-TOP wireless infrastructure companies for the 5G era remain: Huawei, Ericsson, Nokia, ZTE, Samsung.
-Each of these brands require specific EEPROM coding in the 25G SFP28 optical transceivers to make them compatible and usable in the base station.
+From a technical standpoint, 5G uses much higher radio frequency bands (mmWave), Massive MIMO and Beamforming technologies, which require bringing the Remote Radio Unit (RRU) closer to the end users and therefore a much denser RRU distribution.
+Additionally, enhanced Common Public Radio Interface (eC-PRI) is introduced, and 5G sets new speed requirements for Baseband to the Antenna connection, which are at 24.33 Gbps (CPRI Option 10), and this is where 25G SFP28 comes into play.
+25G SFP28 optical transceivers will be among the many building blocks for the 5G Mobile Fronthaul to help interconnect BBU with RRU.
+The top wireless infrastructure companies for the 5G era remain: Huawei, Ericsson, Nokia, ZTE, and Samsung.
+Each of these brands requires specific EEPROM coding in the 25G SFP28 optical transceivers to make them compatible and usable in the base station.

 32G SFP28 Fiber Channel in SAN